ATPs/human_novo_protein_2022/README.md

 * ALL.info.gz
   * Transcript annotations.
 Provided by Dr. Mihaela Pertea and Dr. Steven L. Salzberg and generated in the [CHESS paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1590-2).
 * GTEx_StringTie_proteins_dedup.1MSrelaxedPep.fa.gz
-  * Proteins translated from StringTie genes modeled from the GTEx data, with at least one peptide evidence from mass spectrometry data.
+  * Proteins translated from genes modeled from the GTEx data with StringTie, with at least one peptide evidence from mass spectrometry data.
 * GTEx_StringTie_proteins_dedup.fa.gz
-  * Proteins translated from StringTie genes modeled from the GTEx data.
+  * Proteins translated from genes modeled from the GTEx data with StringTie.
 Proteins were deduplicated as described in the manuscript methods.
 * GTEx_StringTie_proteins_dedup.protein_in_genome.gff3
   *  GFF3 file with the location of proteins in file **GTEx_StringTie_proteins_dedup.fa.gz**.
 * PepQuery.MGF.tar.gz